taytwkim/nn-perf/README.md

 # Performance Analysis of Neural Network Training

-* Model training workload to experiment with performance analysis tools like Nvidia Nsight.
+* Training workload to experiment with performance analysis tools like Nvidia Nsight.
 * Train Resnet18 and Resnet34 on CIFAR-10

 ## 🚀 Setup